jakdor/geosave/CONTRIBUTING.md

 2. do the changes in your fork,
 3. add your name or nick in copyright header,
 4. send a pull request,
-5. discuss changes, make fixes
+5. discuss changes, make fixes,
 6. Bingo!
 Your code is now part of GeoSave, thank you!

 ## How to report a bug